WWE Spoilers: NXT Superstar Gives Away Major Title Change For Next Week’s ‘Great American Bash’

 This week on NXT, the first half of the Great American Bash took place with plenty of action for WWE fans.
-Next week, the second half of the show will air, but one major spoiler has already leaked out ahead of time.
+Next week, the second half of the show will air, but one major spoiler has already leaked ahead of time.
 A current superstar on the yellow brand posted a picture on his Instagram story that gave away a significant title change.
 Still, fans won’t actually be able to see it until next Wednesday.

 The rest of this article contains huge spoilers for the NXT Great American Bash airing next week.
 If you don’t want to know what happens ahead of time, you’ll want to stop reading now.